 sudo apt-get install remmina

-- Once prompted, type your password, and press enter
+- Once prompted, type your password, and then press enter.

-- Finally, type the following, and press enter
+- Finally, to start the program, type the following, and press enter.

 Now simply type the IP address of the Linux box you wish to connect to and click OK